TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/init.rst

 It is highly recommended that you don't switch sub-interpreters between a pair of matching :c:func:`PyGILState_Ensure` and :c:func:`PyGILState_Release` calls.
-Furthermore, extensions (such as :mod:`ctypes`) using these APIs to allow calling of Python code from non-Python created threads will probably be broken when using sub-interpreters.
+Furthermore, extensions (such as :mod:`ctypes`) using these APIs to allow calling of Python code kutoka non-Python created threads will probably be broken when using sub-interpreters.